fonttools/fontbakery/README.md

 The corresponding modified freetype source code is available at: https://github.com/felipesanches/freetype2

-If your vanilla system freetype is used instead, then all FontValidator tests will still be run, except for the hinting validation ones.
+If your vanilla system freetype is used instead, then all FontValidator checks will still be run, except for the hinting validation ones.

 ## Bash completion